csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 ```

-### How do you clean different job folders automatically?
+### How do you clean different task-specific folders automatically?

-HyperQueue creates task-specific folders (job-`<n>`) in the same directory from where you have submitted batch script.
-There are sometimes useful for debugging.
-However if your code is working fine creation of such large number folders may be annoying besides causing some overhead to parallel file system like Lustre.
-You can prevent creating such task-specific folders by setting `stdout and stderr` flags to none as shown below:
+HyperQueue creates task-specific folders (i.e., job-`<n>`) in the same directory from where you have submitted batch script.
+These are sometimes useful for debugging.
+However if your code is working fine, the creation of such large number folders may be annoying besides causing some overhead to parallel file systems like Lustre.
+You can prevent creating such task-specific folders by setting `stdout and stderr` flags to `none` as shown below:

 ```bash
 snakemake -s Snakefile -j 24 --use-singularity --executor cluster-generic --cluster-generic-submit-cmd "hq submit --stdout=none --stderr=none --cpus 5 "